 Tire Inflation Safety and Load Capacity

 A properly inflated tire is equally important when it comes to tire safety.
-As documented by The Rubber Manufacturer Association (RMA) and NHTSA, an under-inflated tire increases the chance of tire failure.
+As documented by the NHTSA, an under-inflated tire increases the chance of tire failure.
 A tire must be able to hold the weight of not only the vehicle, but also any additional load the vehicle might be carrying such as fuel, passengers, and payload.
 A tire alone does not have the strength to support this.
 As air pressure builds inside the tire, the sidewalls gain strength and with the proper air pressure, it can now support the vehicle safely.

 An under-inflated tire lacks the ability to support the vehicle and quickly becomes compromised.
-The Rubber Manufacturers Association (RMA) released a publication showing that driving on an under-inflated tire will begin to generate excess heat causing the rubber to break down.
+Driving on an under-inflated tire will begin to generate excess heat causing the rubber to break down.
 Eventually the tire will no longer be able to withstand the excess load and fail.
 It is very important that you check your air pressure often to prevent driving on under-inflated tires.
 All vehicles from 2008 to current come equipped with a tire pressure monitor system (TPMS) to help monitor air pressure and alert the driver if the pressure falls 25% or more of the manufacturers recommended inflation.

 Discount Tire recommends you refer to your owners manual or vehicle placard to find the correct tire inflation for your vehicle.

 Proper and Timely tire maintenance is crucial to safety.
 All of the tires on your vehicle should be inspected, inflated, and rotated on a routine basis.